guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_pluto.md

 - [Pluto - GitHub repo](https://github.com/FairwindsOps/pluto)
 - [Kubernetes - Deprecated API Migration Guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide)

-That\'s it from me this time, thanks for checking in!💖
+That's it from me this time, thanks for checking in!

-If this article was helpful, I\'d love to hear about it!
-You can reach out to me on LinkedIn, X, GitHub or by using the contact form on this page.😺
+If this article was helpful, I'd love to hear about it!
+You can reach out to me on LinkedIn, GitHub or BlueSky 😊

 Stay secure, stay safe.

-Till we connect again!😻
+Till we connect again!😼